Androp0v/PowerMetricsKit/Sources/PowerMetricsKit/PowerMetricsKit.docc/Adding power metrics to your app.md

 ## Overview

-There are two main ways of using `PowerMetricsKit`: by adding a ``PowerWidgetView` to your app, or by calling the sampling methods from your own code.
+There are two main ways of using `PowerMetricsKit`: by adding a ``PowerWidgetView`` to your app, or by calling the sampling methods in ``SampleThreadsManager`` from your own code.

 ### Power widget